Tim-Petrone/devdocs/aws/lambda-with-other-services/cloudwatch-conjunction-api-gateway/cloudwatch-conjuction-api-gateway.md

-# Using Cloudwatch in Conjunction with API Gateway
+# Using CloudWatch in Conjunction with API Gateway

-The Amazon Web Services (AWS) resource Cloudwatch is a one-stop shop for monitoring all the other AWS resources you might be utalizing.
-In the left hand menu in the Cloudwatch console, you can see the different features Cloudwatch comes equiped with.
+The Amazon Web Services (AWS) resource CloudWatch is a one-stop shop for monitoring all the other AWS resources you might be utalizing.
+In the left hand menu in the CloudWatch console, you can see the different features CloudWatch comes equiped with.
 (Dashboards, Alarms, Events, Logs, and Metrics)

 ![alt text](images/left-hand-menu.PNG)